Jasiel-Stark8/semblance_halo/README.md

 Any opportunity to be part of a greater team will be a boost to enforce my learning prowess

+## Progress Report:
+Currenlty increased the dataset to 8gb worth of CSV data on covid, across many scenarios and demographics \
+Trying to add them so the model can learnin through that pipeline. \
+Current issue being faced is how to run my model on the cuda GPU on kaggle \
+The current updated file is on kaggle and I will update this repo tonight, any contributions are welcome \
+Let's learn together! :)

 ## License

 Distributed under the AGPL-3.0 License.
 See `LICENSE` for more information.